pingxuan-hlju/MMDMA/README.md

 # MMDMA

 ## Introduction
-This project implements a multi-perspective node feature distribution encoding and multi-scale hypergraph learning method for inferring drug-related microbes (MMDMA).
+The project  is an implementation of a multi-perspective node feature distribution encoding and multi-scale hypergraph learning method for inferring drug-related microbes (MMDMA).

 ---

 ## Catalogs
 - **/data**: Contains the dataset used in our method.
-- **/code**: Contains the code implementation of the MMDMA algorithm.
+- **/code**: Contains the code implementation of MMDMA algorithm.
-- **dataloader.py**: Processes drug and microbial similarities, associations, embeddings, and adjacency matrices.
+- **dataloader.py**: Processes the drug and microbial similarities, associations, embeddings, and adjacency matrices.
-- **sim.py**: Calculates drug attribute similarities based on the heat kernel.
+- **sim.py**: Calculates the drug attribute similarities based on heat kernel.
 - **model.py**: Defines the model.
 - **main.py**: Trains the model.
 - **tools.py**: Contains the early stopping function.